 Indications for REMERON:

 Initially 15mg once daily at bedtime; increase at intervals of at least 1–2 weeks; max 45mg/day.
 SolTab: Dissolve on tongue and swallow with or without water.

 During or within 14 days of MAOIs.
 Concomitant linezolid or IV methylene blue.

 Increased risk of suicidal thinking and behavior in children, adolescents and young adults; monitor for clinical worsening or unusual changes.
 Screen for bipolar disorder.
 Risk of agranulocytosis; monitor for signs/symptoms of infection.
 Monitor for serotonin syndrome; discontinue if occurs.
 Angle-closure glaucoma.
+Known cardiovascular or cerebrovascular disease.
+History of QT prolongation.
 Hepatic or moderate-to-severe renal dysfunction.
 Diseases that affect metabolism or hemodynamic response.
 History of mania/hypomania.
 Seizure disorders.
-History of MI, angina or ischemic stroke.
 Dehydration.
 Hypovolemia.
 Avoid abrupt cessation.
 Elderly.
 Pregnancy (Cat.C).
 Nursing mothers.

 Central alpha-2 antagonist.